Q: What is America’s Run for the Fallen?

 Q: Is this tribute primarily for those who died in action?

 A: No, The Honor and Remember Organization and Flag recognizes all military who died while serving or as a result of serving regardless of circumstance.
-Subsequently Run for the Fallen honors all of those service members who served and died whether in battle or due to the overwhelming emotional scars of serving.
+Subsequently our Run for the Fallen events honor all of those service members who served and died whether in battle or due to the overwhelming emotional scars of serving.

 Q: How do I search to see if my Fallen Hero is being honored?